Charter High School Of Arts Association

 How does Charter High School Of Arts Association spend its money?

 Charter High School Of Arts Association directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Charter High School Of Arts Association tax-deductible?